Manslaughter

 There are several defenses that can be used in a manslaughter case and will depend on the facts of the individual case.
 Typically the defenses available in a manslaughter case are:

-• Identity: as in all cases, the State must not only prove that a crime occurred but that the accused is the one who committed the crime.
+• Identity: As in all cases, the State must not only prove that a crime occurred but that the accused is the one who committed the crime.
 So while the State may be able to prove that somebody died as a result of the actions of another, it is possible that they cannot prove that it was the accused that committed the crime.

 • Alibi defense: If the accused can prove either through the testimony of others, or through records and documents (or both), that they were somewhere else other than the crime scene at the time of the offense, the State will not be able to prove that the accused committed the crime.
 This is a variation of the Identity Offense.

-• Insanity: a person may rely on a defense of insanity when he has a mental disease and because of this condition, he did not know what he was doing or although he knew what he was doing, he did not appreciate the consequences of his actions.
+• Insanity: A person may rely on a defense of insanity when he has a mental disease and because of this condition, he did not know what he was doing or although he knew what he was doing, he did not appreciate the consequences of his actions.

 Additionally, the defense team at NeJame Law would investigate all of the evidence, question the witnesses, and ascertain whether all of the methods and procedures used by law enforcement were conducted lawfully.
 It is possible to have some, or even all of the evidence in a case thrown out if the police violated certain procedures.
 For example, if the police conducted an illegal search of the accuser's premises, any evidence found during the search can be suppressed.